 Source: *U.S. Bureau of Labor Statistics.

 In 2015, the U.S. Bureau of Labor Statistics (BLS) reported that the median annual wage for middle school teachers was $55,860 and that elementary and secondary schools were the most common employers.
-The BLS predicted that, between 2014 and 2024, middle school teachers could expect 6% job growth, which was around the national average across all employment fields.
+The BLS predicted that, between 2018 and 2028, middle school teachers could expect slower than the average job growth in all employment fields.
 Specialized areas of teaching such as special education and English as a Second Language (ESL) were expected to offer more job opportunities.

 Since middle school teachers teach classes by subject, expertise in specific subjects is required.
 Teachers may have undergraduate degrees in education, or they may hold a subject-specific baccalaureate degree.
 All public school teachers and some private school teachers are required to obtain a state teaching certificate.
 In addition, some states offer a specific middle school teaching endorsement to complement the general teaching license.